 Pre-existing - A sign, symptom, diagnosis, testing (including labs and/or radiology studies), medication or treatment of a condition that a Member has before the start of membership.

 Provider Fee – The portion of a medical bill that a Member pays at each visit to a medical provider, which applies even after the Annual Household Portion (AHP) has been met or exceeded.
-The Provider Fee is not applied toward the AHP.
+The Provider Fee is not applied toward the AHP or the co-share responsibility.
 The Provider Fee is an initial payment applied toward the total office visit charges.

 Sign - An objective observation or finding.